My how to do keyword research on Google for free guide will show you how to find keywords for your blog posts.

 Use this data to find out what searchers are searching for.
 When you know that, you can write excellent blog posts that have a good chance of ranking.

 I do use Keywords Everywhere and Ubersuggest to help, but I don’t rely on their search volume numbers.
 Only Google knows the exact number, and they don’t tell anyone.
-Therefore, keyword tools have to make best guesses about volumes on the data they get themselves.
+Therefore, keyword tools have to make best guesses, use them as guides only.

 When I find a long-tail keyword that I want to write a post about, I ask myself, is it a reasonable question to ask?
 If so, then I write the post.